How to get married in NYC

 How to Get Married in NYC, Step 1: Obtain a Marriage License

-how to take the best brooklyn bridge pictures from Time Out Market in DUMBORegardless if you’re having a big shebang wedding or a two-person elopement, the first step of how to get married in NYC is to obtain a New York marriage license.
+Regardless if you’re having a big shebang wedding or a two-person elopement, the first step of how to get married in NYC is to obtain a New York marriage license.
 Note that you can get the marriage license anywhere in New York state (hello, upstaters!) and still get married in New York City.

-Thanks to Covid-19, whereas you could once apply for the NYC marriage license in person at one of the New York Marriage Bureau offices, now everything must be done online through their online marriage portal, Project Cupid.
+From a legal standpoint, you’ll need to obtain a New York marriage license.
+This can be done via appointment, virtually or in person at one of the New York Marriage Bureau offices.
+You’ll need to book your appointment via Project Cupid.
 See here for a step-by-step guide to getting a marriage license.

 NOW LET’S TALK ABOUT THE GOOD STUFF: YOUR WEDDING DAY